jnozzi/cocoadev.com/SiteContent/General/MiSha.markdown

 Hi!
 My name is Misha.
-I am a [[MacOSX]] user as well as a developer on different platforms for more then two decades.
+I am a General/MacOSX user as well as a developer on different platforms for more then two decades.